softeng-feup/open-cx-b/docs/Development-Report.md

  * Look cool while doing all of it

-We understand that sometimes there is an option between interaction and convenience, but with *Cardy 🅱️* you can get them both, you don't need to choose.
+We understand that sometimes there is an option between interaction and convenience, but with *Cardy B* you can get them both, you don't need to choose.

-No plan 🅱️ needed.
+No plan B needed.

 ## Elevator Pitch
 Have you recently been to a conference?
 How many business cards did you collect?

 If I had to hazard a guess, it was a pain in the ass to  store them all, and to follow up on them.

-Our new system, Cardy 🅱️, is going to solve just that.
+Our new system, Cardy B, is going to solve just that.
 Just pull out your smartphone and scan their badge, and you'll get their cards just like that.

 \*snap fingers\*